 Extraction

 A second phase of processing is provided by crush to add computed measures and support a reconstitution of all patient data.
 Crush provides a command line parameter to extract all patient data to a single output file.
 It can do this in two ways, depending on the shape of the output desired.
 A columnar –columnar switch can be passed on the command line to extract output with one row representing a patient visit, and all measurements represented as columns.
 This is useful for scenarios such as PANDAS data manipulation in Python.
 There are over 900,000 columns produced in this format.
-The individual measurements as well as their computed left-right asymmetry indexes are returned.
+The individual measurements as well as their computed left-right asymmetry indeces are returned.
 Traditional tools used for analysis (MATLAB, R, Tableau, etc.) did not perform well with a data set of this width.

 If the –report switch is passed instead of the –columnar switch, all patient data is returned with one row representing a specific intersection of ROIs using one track_vis method (–roi or –roiend).
 E.g. ROI starting at 0254, ending at 2002 using the –roi method.
-The columns on that row represent all measurements retrieved for that intersection (shown in Figure 6 Sample data file: calcs-0013-3010-roi.json ) along with the left-right asymmetry indexes for each measure.
+The columns on that row represent all measurements retrieved for that intersection (shown in Figure 6 Sample data file: calcs-0013-3010-roi.json ) along with the left-right asymmetry indeces for each measure.
 This data format would be the equivalent of a “tall” table in MATLAB.

 SQL Access

 To make this data set more accessible, ETL using Microsoft SSIS was written to load the data into a MS SQL server database.
-Performance of data set manipulation can be significantly improved by offloading set manipulation to SQL server database, leaving more memory and CPU resources available on the client.
-In fact, the most responsible and nimble access to data was best when using Tableau with data loaded into an indexed table in SQL Server.
+Performance of data set manipulation can be significantly improved by offloading set manipulation to the SQL server database, leaving more memory and CPU resources available on the client.
+In fact, the most responsible and nimble access to data was obtained when using Tableau with data loaded into an indexed table in SQL Server.

 Demonstration of Analysis